fal-ai/dbt-fal/docsite/docs/Reference/fal-scripts-path.md

 ## Script reference in `schema.yml`

-The Python scripts to be [associated to your models](../Docs/fal-cli/model-scripts.md) use the `fal-scripts-path` dbt variable as a base directory to search the files.
+Use the `fal-scripts-path` dbt variable as a base directory when [associating to your models](../Docs/fal-cli/model-scripts.md) to python scripts .

-Meaning that referencing a script in your `schema.yml` with the default `fal-scripts-path` value would look like:
+Referencing a script in your `schema.yml` with the default `fal-scripts-path` value looks like:
 ```yaml
 version: 2